skaija/susan-testing/Test/APIs/1-routing-api/0-graphql/index.md

 ```
 curl https://api.digitransit.fi/routing/v1/routers/hsl/index/graphql -H "Content-Type: application/graphql" --data "{stop(id: \"HSL:1173210\") {name, lat, lon, wheelchairBoarding}}"
 ```
+**Note:**  If the examples provided do not return what is expected then the id used may not be in use any more and you should just try to use some other id.

 **Differences between application/json and application/graphql approaches**